dwslab/melt/4_matcher_evaluation/3_local_track.md

 object, the name, version and the path (File object) to the root folder is required.

-## Execution of a matching system with two ontologies
+## Execution of a Matching System with Two Ontologies

 If you only want to excute a matcher with two local ontologies, you can directly call the matcher with the required arguments.
 Most matchers only expect a URL which can be a URL pointing to a file.